artsy/artsy.github.io/_posts/2019-05-24-server-rendering-responsively.md

 ### Use [`react-media`](https://github.com/ReactTraining/react-media) or [`react-responsive`](https://github.com/contra/react-responsive)

-We investigated both `react-media` and `react-responsive`, but found that they didn't approach the SSR side of the problem as deeply as we needed.
+We investigated both [`react-media`](https://github.com/ReactTraining/react-media) and [`react-responsive`](https://github.com/contra/react-responsive), but found that they didn't approach the SSR side of the problem as deeply as we needed.

-We also weren't fans of the imperative API in `react-media`.
-We started with a similar API when building `@artsy/fresnel`, but learned that it limited our ability to render all breakpoints from the server.
-The API requires only one branch to be rendered, and this caused the aforementioned mismatches when the app would hydrate.
+We also weren't fans of the imperative API in [`react-media`](https://github.com/ReactTraining/react-media).
+We started with a similar API when building [`@artsy/fresnel`](https://github.com/artsy/fresnel), but found ourselves inhibited by the restriction that only one branch can be rendered.
+This contradicted our strategy of emitting all breakpoints from the server.

-With `react-responsive`, we didn't like that it relied on user agent detection as its primary method of handling SSR.
+With [`react-responsive`](https://github.com/contra/react-responsive), we didn't like that it relied on user agent detection as its primary method of handling SSR.

 ### Rely solely on CSS